Empirical likelihood for the analysis of experimental designs: Discussion

 Several extensions remain open for future research.
 We are primarily interested in producing common cutoffs for pairwise comparisons and SCIs, but the AMC and NB procedures can be modified to yield common quantiles.
 Common quantile procedures are appropriate when the asymptotic multivariate chi-square distribution in \cref{thm:mvchisq} has different degrees of freedom for each marginal.
 While preserving the gFWER control, improvement in power can be achieved by adapting to stepwise procedures in both approaches.

 As previously mentioned in \cref{subsec:mvchisq}, it is also possible to study other parameters and estimating functions in a similar fashion.
 AMC and NB would need minor adjustment once an asymptotic multivariate distribution is established, though it can be challenging to specify the null transformation for NB.
-Due to nonconvexity, a major challenge would be the computation of the statistics in \cref{eq:EL statistic}.
-See \textcite{tang2014nested} for general strategies for computing constrained EL problems.
+Due to nonconvexity, a major challenge would be the computation of the statistics in \eqref{eq:EL statistic}.
+See \citet{tang2014nested} for general strategies for computing constrained empirical likelihood problems.

-Finally, another interesting topic concerning multiple testing is the use of high-dimensional estimating functions with a growing number of parameters. \textcite{hjort2009extending, tang2010penalized} investigated the feasibility of EL methods when ${p}$, the dimension of the parameter, is allowed to increase with ${n}$.
+Finally, another interesting topic concerning multiple testing is the use of high-dimensional estimating functions with a growing number of parameters. \citet{hjort2009extending} and \citet{tang2010penalized} investigated the feasibility of empirical likelihood methods when \({p}\), the dimension of the parameter, is allowed to increase with \({n}\).
 In such high-dimensional settings, however, the typical objective is often to control other types of error rates, such as the false discovery rate, which is outside the scope of this article.